Enzyme catalysis: Proton donors or acceptors

-Often general acid or base catalysis is employed to activate nucleophile and/or electrophile groups, or to stabilizing leaving groups.
+Often general acid or base catalysis is employed to activate nucleophile and/or electrophile groups, or to stabilize leaving groups.
 Many amino acids with acidic or basic groups are this employed in the active site, such as the glutamic and aspartic acid, histidine, cystine, tyrosine, lysine and arginine, as well as serine and threonine.
 In addition, the peptide backbone, with carbonyl and amide N groups is often employed.
 Cystine and Histidine are very commonly involved, since they both have a pKa close to neutral pH and can therefore both accept and donate protons.

 Many reaction mechanisms involving acid/base catalysis assume a substantially altered pKa.
 This alteration of pKa is possible through the local environment of the residue.

 pKa can also be influenced significantly by the surrounding environment, to the extent that residues which are basic in solution may act as proton donors, and vice versa.

-It is important to clarify that the modification of the pKa's is a pure part of the electrostatic mechanism.
-Furthermore, the catalytic effect of the above example is mainly associated with the reduction of the pKa of the oxyanion and the increase in the pKa of the histidine, while the proton transfer from the serine to the histidine is not catalyzed significantly, since it is not the rate determining barrier.
+The modification of the pKa's is a pure part of the electrostatic mechanism.
+The catalytic effect of the above example is mainly associated with the reduction of the pKa of the oxyanion and the increase in the pKa of the histidine, while the proton transfer from the serine to the histidine is not catalyzed significantly since it is not the rate determining barrier.
 Note that in the example shown, the histidine conjugate acid acts as a general acid catalyst for the subsequent loss of the amine from a tetrahedral intermediate.
 Evidence supporting this proposed mechanism (Figure 4 in Ref.
-13) has, however been controverted.
+13) has, however, been controverted.